pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_javacc_based_language.md

 ---
-title: Adding PMD support for a new JAVACC grammar based language
+title: Adding PMD support for a new JavaCC grammar based language
-short_title: Adding a new language with JAVACC
+short_title: Adding a new language with JavaCC
 tags: [devdocs, extending]
-summary: "How to add a new language to PMD using JAVACC grammar."
+summary: "How to add a new language to PMD using JavaCC grammar."
-last_updated: October 5, 2019
+last_updated: October 2021
 sidebar: pmd_sidebar
 permalink: pmd_devdocs_major_adding_new_language_javacc.html
 folder: pmd/devdocs
 ---

+{% include callout.html type="warning" content="

+**Before you start...**<br><br>

+This is really a big contribution and can't be done with a drive by contribution.
+It requires dedicated passion and long commitment to implement support for a new language.<br><br>

+This step by step guide is just a small intro to get the basics started and it's also not necessarily up-to-date or complete and you have to be able to fill in the blanks.<br><br>

+After the basic support for a language is there, there are lots of missing features left.
+Typical features that can greatly improve rule writing are: symbol table, type resolution, call/data flow analysis.<br><br>

+Symbol table keeps track of variables and their usages.
+Type resolution tries to find the actual class type of each used type, following along method calls (including overloaded and overwritten methods), allowing to query sub types and type hierarchy.
+This requires additional configuration of an auxiliary classpath.
+Call and data flow analysis keep track of the data as it is moving through different execution paths a program has.<br><br>

+These features are out of scope of this guide.
+Type resolution and data flow are features that definitely don't come for free.
+It is much effort and requires perseverance to implement.<br><br>

+" %}

-## 1. Start with a new sub-module.
+## 1. Start with a new sub-module
 *    See pmd-java or pmd-vm for examples.

 ## 2. Implement an AST parser for your language